josespinal/pos-rfid-auth/README.md

 ## Troubleshooting

-### RFID Reader Not Detected
+### RFID Reader Issues

-1. **Check Browser Support**: Use Chrome/Edge for WebHID support
-2. **HTTPS Required**: WebHID only works over HTTPS connections
-3. **Device Permissions**: Grant permission when browser prompts for HID access
-4. **Fallback Mode**: Module automatically falls back to keyboard input if WebHID fails
+1. **Reader Not Working**: Ensure your RFID reader is in keyboard emulation mode (default)
+2. **WebHID Security Error**: This is normal - the module automatically uses keyboard input
+3. **No Browser Permissions Needed**: Keyboard input mode works without any permissions
+4. **WebHID Optional**: Only enable WebHID if you specifically need direct HID communication
+5. **HTTPS Required**: Only needed for WebHID mode (not for keyboard mode)

 ### Authentication Issues